fdncred/nu_plugin_strutils/README.md

 * `str dedent` - Remove common leading whitespace from text
 * `str deunicode` - Replace unicode characters with ASCII counterparts
 * `str indent` - Add leading spaces to each line of text
+* `str shl-split` - Parse an argument string with Unix rules similar to Python's shlex.split and GLib's g_shell_parse_argv.
+* `str shl-quote` - Escapes special characters in a string, so that it will retain its literal meaning when used as a part of command in Unix shell.
 * `str similarity` - Calculate edit distance between strings using various algorithms
 * `str slug` - Convert a string to a slug (URL/filename friendly)
 * `str wrap` - Wrap text to a specified width